 What happens if someone you consider ‘business critical’ volunteers for redundancy?
 Can you refuse their offer?

 If the employee volunteering is someone with specialist skills that would be very difficult to replace, and you have no similar resource within the organisation, then it may be possible to refuse them.

 However, you would need to be able to support your refusal with sound business reasoning as to why that particular volunteer is business-critical and therefore unsuitable for redundancy.

 Get HR Support

-If you need any advice on the subject of voluntary redundancy within your business, our HR consultants can help.
+If you need any advice around this difficult issue, our HR consultants can help.

 The content of this blog is for general information only.
 Please don’t rely on it as legal or other professional advice as that is not what we intend.
 You can find more detail on this in our Terms of Website Use.
 If you require professional advice, please get in touch.

 Get in touch with us to find out more about how we can help your business with friendly expert HR Support or with our powerful HR software.